8 Best French Cult Films

 Find it on: Prime Video, Criterion Collection

 Here’s a thriller focused on a woman who decides to murder her husband with her husband’s mistress.
-An inspiration for Alfred Hitchcock’s “Psycho,” this one is eerie enough (complete with ghostly children at a French boarding school) but still more of a thriller than a horror, with a truly fascinating plot.
+An inspiration for Alfred Hitchcock’s “Psycho,” this one is eerie enough (complete with ghostly children at a French boarding school).
+Ghosts aside, the mood is more in vein with a thriller or mystery than horror due to the complex and suspenseful plot.

-France loved Albert Hitchcock in his day, along with all the other American Noir and gangster films of the 40s and 50s, and getting to know this darker side of American-inspired French cinema is a big part of getting closer to French culture.
+France loved Albert Hitchcock in his day, along with American Noir and gangster films of the 40s and 50s.
+Get a thorough understanding at this darker side of American-inspired French cinema to zero in on this aspect of the culture.
+Understanding cultural trends provides fuel for conversation when the opportunity arises with native speakers.

 7. “La belle et la bête” (Beauty and the Beast)